 - An official bank statement (in English) showing available funds of $21,000 for first-year expenses at ECC, exclusive of travel expenses

-- The statement must include the account holder’s name, type of account, current balance, and date of statement
+- The report must include the account holder’s name, type of account, current balance, and date of the statement

 - Certification of funds must be dated within six months of issuing the I-20.

 - Affidavits of Sponsorship (if applicable).
 Anyone who is contributing financially to your education (including family members) must complete an affidavit of sponsorship.